koii-network/docs/develop/task-tutorials/linktree-task/data-storage.md

 };
 ```

 The function takes a public key as a parameter and returns the user object associated with that public key.
-The user object contains information about the authenticated user,  and is retrieved from the database.
+The user object contains information about the authenticated user and is retrieved from the database.

-You can modify this module and add your own functions to serve the needs of your own Koii task.
-For example, let’s assume you are trying to create a web scraper task that scrapes data from wikipedia.
+You can modify this module and add your functions to serve the needs of your own Koii task.
+For example, let’s assume you are trying to create a web scraper task that scrapes data from Wikipedia.
 Instead of having `getLinktree` function, you can add a `getScrapedData` function.
 In most cases, you will be modifying the data functions according to your task needs.

 Our team is in the process of standardizing the ‘proof’ and ‘auth list’ methods in the db_model file as these would most likely be used in every task.
 This way you will not need to write extra code and can focus on only writing the data methods for your task.
 The important thing is to understand the significance of proofs and auth lists in tasks.